vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-file-managers/s3-file-managers.md

 <info>

-CyberDuck works with VK Cloud Object Storage as a hierarchical file system.
+CyberDuck works with Cloud Storage as a hierarchical file system.
 This means that the keys of objects uploaded via CyberDuck will look like a path to a file, for example: prefix / subprefix / image.png.

 </info>